pnp/List-Formatting/view-samples/diet-plan-card/README.md

 ## Additional notes

-- This sample also includes command bar customization, and the "New" button will be hidden.
+- This sample also includes command bar customization, and the "Add new item" button will be hidden.

 <img src="https://pnptelemetry.azurewebsites.net/list-formatting/view-samples/diet-plan-card" />